fenomas/noa-examples/README.md

 # (clone this repo)
 cd noa-examples
 npm install
-npm start     # serves the "hello-world" demo npm test      # serves the "test" demo
+npm test      # serves demos on localhost:8080 npm start     # serves demos in prod mode
 ```

-The `start/test/stress` scripts build and serve each demo on `localhost:8080`.
+Then open `localhost:8080` to view the three demos.

-There's also a `build` script to generate all bundles into the `docs` directories, using `esbuild`.
+There's also a `build` script to generate all bundles into the `docs` directories, using `vite`.
 If you prefer `webpack`, the hello-world demo has a sample [webpack config](src/hello-world/webpack.config.js).

 Those using React may want to check [@MCArth/noa-cra-example](https://github.com/MCArth/noa-cra-example), which is a ported noa example built with `create-react-app`.